13 15

 The impressive Emirates Stadium

 With a capacity of 60,338, Emirates Stadium opened in 2006, replacing Arsenal’s old ground Highbury, which lacked capacity and space for expansion.
-The old Highbury ground was converted into apartments and still bears a heavy resemblance to the old football ground.
-Its relatively central location makes this the perfect destination for football fans visiting London.
+Developers eventually converted the old Highbury ground into apartments, and the new buildings still bear a heavy resemblance to the old football ground.
+It’s relatively central location makes this the perfect destination for football fans visiting London.

 Etihad Stadium